-- Entering into a written agreement with the school to participate in the A+ Program, - Attending an A+ "designated" school for three years prior to high school graduation, - Graduating with a 2.5 (unweighted) cumulative GPA on a 4.0 scale, - Having at least a 95% cumulative attendance record, - Performing and documenting fifty hours of unpaid tutoring/mentoring within the Marshfield R-1 School District, - Maintaining a record of good citizenship and avoiding the unlawful use of drugs, alcohol, or tobacco. - Students must score advanced or proficient on the Alg.
-1 End-of-Course exam.
+- Entering into a written agreement with the school to participate in the A+ Program, - Attending an A+ "designated" school for three years prior to high school graduation, - Graduating with a 2.5 (unweighted) cumulative GPA on a 4.0 scale, - Having at least a 95% hourly cumulative attendance record, - Performing and documenting fifty hours of unpaid tutoring/mentoring within the Marshfield R-1 School District, - Maintaining a record of good citizenship and avoiding the unlawful use of - drugs, alcohol, or tobacco. - Students must score advanced or proficient on the Alg.
+1 End-of-Course exam, other Math End-of-Course exam, or a 15 or greater on the Math portion of the ACT based on the student's GPA.